Siblings who grew up supporting Congress to contest Kolkata civic polls on TMC, BJP tickets

 A pair of siblings, born to a family that has remained dedicated to Congress Party for decades, will be representing the Trinamool and BJP in the upcoming Kolkata municipal elections.

 Rajesh and Rajeev are sons of late Anay Gopal Sinha, a popular Congress leader who also represented the party in the state Legislative Assembly in 1996.
-Anay’s brother Krishna Gopal Sinha, was associated with BJP.
+Anay’s brother Krishna Gopal Sinha was associated with Janata Party.

 Rajesh and Rajeev have spent their yesteryears in the Congress but opted for the Trinamool and the BJP, carrying forward a family legacy of representing different political ideologies and thriving together, rather than against one other.
 The family, during the campaign, has drawn strong attention in local media.